Skip to content

 Walk Away With:

-• Framework for career conversations that build trust and clarity
+• Framework for career conversations that don’t require HR involvement

-Who It’s For: Leaders and professionals who want to use AI strategically without needing a technical background
+Who It’s For: Leaders who want to use AI but aren’t sure where to start or what’s allowed

 Walk Away With: